lanl/Nautilus/doc/sphinx/src/overview.rst

 identifiers used by NDI.
 This header is likely to be superceded by a more extensive family of tools in future versions of Nautilus.
 Additionally, the names in this header are not always consistent and correct, as the names were in some cases chosen without a detailed understanding of the names and definitions for some formats.
-(TODO: I need to put together a documentation page about the different formats discussed here: isotope/nuclide zaid, SZA, chemsym, reaction zaid, other?)

 The ``chemsym_to_zaid`` function accepts a string in a format known as the "chemsym" format, because it is related to (but not the same as) the IUPAC chemical symbol.
 It currently only